 THINGS TO KNOW BEFORE VISITING AUSTRALIA

-If you are coming from the West, you want to make sure that you have everything prepared.
-It’s a long trip and you don’t want to book anything or even arrive at your destination just to be either turned away or get things not in order too early in your trip.
+If you are coming from the West, you want to ensure that you have everything prepared.
+It’s a long trip, and you don’t want to book anything or even arrive at your destination just to be either turned away or get things not in order too early in your trip.
 So, here’s a little list of important things you should know about Australia:

 Getting around